halvardssm/oak-middleware-jwt/README.md

 ## Options

-* secret: string; // See the djwt module for Validation options
+* key: string; // See the djwt module for Validation options
 * algorithm: AlgorithmInput ; // See the djwt module for Validation options
 * customMessages?: ErrorMessages; // Custom error messages
 * ignorePatterns?: Array<IgnorePattern>; // Pattern to ignore e.g. `/authenticate`, can be a RegExp, Pattern object or string.
 When passing a string, the string will be matched with the path `===`